 Post-Doctoral fellowships from the de Duve Institute

 The de Duve Institute is on the list of institutions recognized by the Belgian government to be eligible for tax-exempt prizes and subsidies.
 The Institute awards 1-year fellowships, which are renewable once, to young foreign scientists, who in principle have not obtained their PhD degree at a Belgian University, and who wish to carry out their post-doctoral research within one of our research groups.
-Candidates must hold a PhD or MD degree to be eligible, and be in a situation of « international mobility », i.e. they should in principle not have resided or carried out their main activity (work, studies, etc.) in Belgium for more than 12 months in the 3-year period before submission of their application for the de Duve Institute fellowship.
+Candidates must hold a PhD or MD degree to be eligible, and be in a situation of « international mobility », i.e. they should in principle not have resided or carried out their main activity (work, studies, etc.) in Belgium for more than 12 months in the 3-year period before submission of their application for a de Duve Institute fellowship.

 How to apply?

 It is mandatory to contact the group leader of the laboratory of choice before any application.

 Candidates should use the application form, and provide the following information:

 - a recent photograph;